 Drivers who don't stop for the extended arm will now receive a $125 fine if caught by the new cameras; if a driver passes stopped bus with the stop sign extended and red lights flashing they will be ticketed $570 and receive points on their license.

 With 154,000 kids registered to begin classes in Montgomery County schools alone, Washington, D.C.-Baltimore area administrators and law enforcement officials are on the lookout for bus stop violators.

 Prince Georges County is experimenting with stop-arm cameras on 20 of its buses, and in other areas police officers will be out in full force to ticket offending motorists.

-The attorneys at Goldberg Finnegan encourage all drivers to obey posted speed limits at all times, but especially when traveling through school zones.
+The personal injury attorneys at Goldberg Finnegan encourage all drivers to obey posted speed limits at all times, but especially when traveling through school zones.
 Additionally, halting when a buss stop arm is down can help avoid the hundreds of violations the area sees daily.